paramaggarwal/blog/content/objectivism/index.md

 ---
-title: "Objectivism"
+title: 'Objectivism'
-description: "I am currently reading ‘The Fountainhead’ by Ayn Rand, and can’t help but feel that it’s the philosophy I myself believe in.
+description: 'I am currently reading ‘The Fountainhead’ by Ayn Rand, and can’t help but feel that it’s the philosophy I myself believe in.
 She puts forth a way of living life.
 A philosophy to live by.
-To express…"
+To express…'
-date: "2016-02-16T13:41:05.973Z"
+date: '2016-02-16T13:41:05.973Z'
 categories:
   - Entrepreneurship
   - Ayn Rand
   - Objectivism